Michael Dibdin: Early life

 Dibdin was born in Wolverhampton, Staffordshire (now West Midlands), England.
 The son of a physicist, he was brought up from the age of seven in Lisburn, Northern Ireland, where he attended the Friends' School and was taught by James Simmons.
 He graduated with a degree in English from Sussex University, and then went to study for a Master's degree at the University of Alberta in Edmonton, Alberta, Canada.

 Career

 After publishing his first novel, a Sherlock Holmes pastiche, he lived for four years in Italy, teaching at the university in Perugia.

 Dibdin is best known for his Aurelio Zen mysteries, set in Italy.
 The first of these, Ratking, won the Crime Writer's Association Gold Dagger Award for the Best Crime Novel of 1988.
-This series of detective novels provide a penetrating insight into the less visible aspects of Italian society over the last 20 years.
+This series of detective novels provide a penetrating insight into the less visible aspects of Italian society over the last two decades of the 20th century and the start of the 21st.
 The earlier books have a lightness of touch that gradually becomes much darker.
 The character of Zen himself is anti-heroic, which adds much to the books' irony and black humour.
 A final Zen book, End Games, appeared posthumously in July 2007.

 He also wrote other detective works set in America and in the UK and published reviews and other essays in The Independent and The Observer.